Truganini: Guide for the "friendly mission"

-The group continued their journey across western Tasmania and learned of the increasingly violent massacres of Aboriginal Tasmanians that were taking place as part of the Black War.
-They finally finished their journey in Launceston in October 1830, with Truganini so weakened that she could barely walk.
-With the colony under martial law, Truganini and the other Aboriginal guides were briefly imprisoned, until an official named George Whitcomb secured their release and allowed Robinson's party to stay at his home.

-By the time of their arrival in Launceston, the governor had announced a policy known as the "Black Line" that required every man in Tasmania to join a militia.
-These militias would form two human chains that would trap and then remove every remaining Aboriginal inhabitant from the districts settled by Britons.
-About 60 settlers and 300 Aboriginal Tasmanians had been killed over the preceding two years.
-Robinson reached an agreement with the governor that his party would attempt to locate and make peace with any Aboriginal groups who evaded the Black Line, and resettle them on Swan Island until a more permanent resettlement site could be established.
-Robinson quickly set out this next expedition with Truganini, Woureddy, an Aboriginal boy named Peevay, and two other guides to negotiate these groups' surrender before they could become victims of the Black Line.
-He persuaded some sealers to release the Aboriginal women that they had enslaved, and convinced a number of Aboriginal clan groups that he encountered—including a group led by the warrior Mannalargenna—to accompany him to Swan Island after warning them of the encroaching danger.
+By the time of their arrival in Launceston, the governor had announced a policy known as the "Black Line" that required every able-bodied male settler in Tasmania to join a militia.
+This militia would form two lines that would trap and remove every Aboriginal inhabitant of the settled districts.
+Robinson reached an agreement with the governor that his expedition party would attempt to locate and make peace with any Aboriginal groups who evaded the Black Line, and would resettle them on Swan Island until a more permanent resettlement site could be established.
+Robinson quickly set out with Truganini, Woureddy, an Aboriginal boy named Peevay, and two other guides to negotiate these groups' surrender before they could become victims of the Black Line.
+Their party persuaded some sealers to release Aboriginal women that they had enslaved, and convinced some Aboriginal groups, including one led by the warrior Mannalargenna, to accompany them to Swan Island after warning them of the approaching danger.

-Robinson brought Truganini and the rest of the assembled group to the inhospitable Swan Island, which was exposed to powerful gales, had little food or water, and was infested with tiger snakes.
-After securing them on the island, Robinson received a letter of praise from the military commandant for his efforts.
-While the 2200 militiamen of the Black Line had managed to capture just two Aboriginal people over the course of a chaotic seven weeks, his small party had secured 15.
-Robinson took Truganini and a few of the other Aboriginal guides to accompany him to Hobart, where he met with the governor in early 1831.
-Robinson was rewarded with land grants and hundreds of pounds for the achievements of his friendly mission, while Truganini and the other guides received some clothing and a boat.
-(Note: Despite persistently asking Robinson about its status, the Aboriginal guides never saw or used the vessel they had been gifted.
-Robinson instead rented it out and kept the proceeds.)
+Robinson brought the assembled party, including Truganini and the other guides, to the inhospitable Swan Island.
+The island was exposed to powerful gales, had little food or clean water, and was infested with tiger snakes.
+After securing his captives on the island, Robinson received a letter of praise from the military commandant based in Launceston.
+While the 2200 militiamen of the Black Line had captured just two Aboriginal people at a cost of more than £30,000, his small party had secured 15.
+After gathering some more women who had been captured by sealers, Robinson took Truganini and a few of his other Aboriginal guides to Hobart, where he met with the governor in early 1831.
+Robinson was rewarded with land grants and hundreds of pounds for the mission's success, while Truganini and the other guides were gifted some clothing and a boat.
+Despite persistently asking Robinson about their boat, the Aboriginal guides never saw or used it; Robinson instead rented it out and kept the proceeds in an account he controlled.